 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)

 Or for Leggett & Platt:

 ROCE is commonly used for comparing the performance of similar businesses.
 Using our data, Leggett & Platt's ROCE appears to be around the 11% average of the Consumer Durables industry.
-Regardless of where Leggett & Platt sits next to its industry, its ROCE in absolute terms appears satisfactory, and this company could be worth a closer look.
+Separate from Leggett & Platt's performance relative to its industry, its ROCE in absolute terms looks satisfactory, and it may be worth researching in more depth.

-Leggett & Platt's current ROCE of 11% is lower than its ROCE in the past, which was 21%, 3 years ago.
+We can see that, Leggett & Platt currently has an ROCE of 12%, less than the 21% it reported 3 years ago.
 Therefore we wonder if the company is facing new headwinds.
-The image below shows how Leggett & Platt's ROCE compares to its industry, and you can click it to see more detail on its past growth.
+You can see in the image below how Leggett & Platt's ROCE compares to its industry.
+Click to see more on past growth.

-How Leggett & Platt's Current Liabilities Impact Its ROCE
+Leggett & Platt's Current Liabilities And Their Impact On Its ROCE

-Leggett & Platt has total assets of US$5.0b and current liabilities of US$867m.
-Therefore its current liabilities are equivalent to approximately 18% of its total assets.
+Leggett & Platt has total assets of US$4.9b and current liabilities of US$921m.
+Therefore its current liabilities are equivalent to approximately 19% of its total assets.
 Current liabilities are minimal, limiting the impact on ROCE.

 If you are like me, then you will not want to miss this free list of growing companies that insiders are buying.

 If you spot an error that warrants correction, please contact the editor at email@example.com.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.